Sugar: Sources

-The carbohydrate figure is calculated in the USDA database and does not always correspond to the sum of the sugars, the starch, and the dietary fiber.
+The carbohydrate figure is calculated in the United States Department of Agriculture database and does not always correspond to the sum of the sugars, the starch, and the dietary fibre.

 The fructose to fructose plus glucose ratio is calculated by including the fructose and glucose coming from the sucrose.

 Production

 Due to rising demand, sugar production in general increased some 14% over the period 2009 to 2018.
 The largest importers were China, Indonesia, and the United States.

 Sugar

-In 2022–2023 world production of sugar was 186 million tonnes, and in 2023–2024 an estimated 194 million tonnes — a surplus of 5 million tonnes, according to Ragus.
+In 2022–23 world production of sugar was 186 million tonnes, and in 2023–2024 an estimated 194 million tonnes – a surplus of 5 million tonnes, according to Ragus.